docs4class/Turner2022/_book/index.md

 **Thursday, June 30, 2022**

 - LEISURELY Breakfast at the hotel
+- **PLAY, PLAY, PLAY** at the hotel pool (it is wonderful)
 - Optional **on-your-own** day trips for hikes to mountaintops or waterfalls, Greenville Zoo and playground, or tours of Falls Park, or downtown Greenville
-- Optional group dinner at **Silver Bay** at 6 pm at 916 NE Main St., Simpsonville, SC 29681 (pay your own way)
+- Optional group dinner at **Silver Bay** at 6 pm at 916 NE Main St., Simpsonville, SC 29681 (pay your own way).
+864-228-9705.  **A headcount poll will go out via GroupMe.**

 As we get closer to this date, we may try to get a rough headcount for dinner.
 Then we will reserve a meeting room at either a local barbecue or seafood restaurant.
 More details to come!

 **Friday, July 1, 2022**

 - LEISURELY Breakfast at the hotel
-- Lake day on Lake Hartwell 10 AM to 4 PM (Fun fact: you have the chance to sit where the photo below was taken!)
+- Lake day on Lake Hartwell 10 AM to 4 PM (Fun fact: you have the chance to sit where the photo below was taken!)  **A headcount poll will go out via GroupMe.**
 - Lake House address:  1120 Pine Lake Drive, Townville SC 29689
 - Amenities at the lake house are **rustic chic**
 - Dinner on your own